chiguireitor/sentinel/README.md

 ## 8. All Done On Sentinel.
 Finally Check Your Masternode

-Go back into your Vivo root directory:
+Go back into your glyno root directory:

     cd ..

 Run:

-    ./vivo-cli masternode debug
+    ./glyno-cli masternode debug

 You should see the message “Masternode successfully started.”.
 If you have followed all the steps outlined in the guide accurately and achieved this result - this is it, you've made it.
 Congratulations!